 Discover the many patterns, shapes, and designs in nature.
 The plants and animals around us are design engineers.
+We’ll see how some of their solutions are related to the famous Fibonacci Numbers.
 The show features photographs and computer demonstrations of the many patterns found in the natural world.
 This program is best for ages 10 and older.

 Following are Massachusetts Science Curriculum topics that are addressed in this program:

 8 Describe how organisms meet some of their needs in an environment by using behaviors (patterns of activities) in response to information (stimuli) received from the environment.
 Recognize that some animal behaviors are instinctive (e.g., turtles burying their eggs), and others are learned (e.g., humans building fires for warmth, chimpanzees learning how to use tools).

 2.1 Identify a problem that reflects the need for shelter, storage, or convenience.

 2.2 Describe different ways in which a problem can be represented, e.g., sketches, diagrams, graphic organizers, and lists.

 2.3 Identify relevant design features (e.g., size, shape, weight) for building a prototype of a solution to a given problem.

 2.4 Compare natural systems with mechanical systems that are designed to serve similar purposes, e.g., a bird’s wings as compared to an airplane’s wings.

 2.1 Identify and explain the steps of the engineering design process, i.e., identify the need or problem, research the problem, develop possible solutions, select the best possible solution(s), construct a prototype, test and evaluate, communicate the solution(s), and redesign.